openzomboid/permanent-effects-drinks/workshop/Contents/mods/PermanentEffectsDrinks/README.md

-DoubleGreedyAxe    | Double Greedy Axe    | Permanently increases Strength by 1, Blade Accuracy by 1 StrayBullet        | Stray Bullet         | Permanently increases Firearm Aiming by 1 SlenderDoe         | Slender Doe          | Sets the character's weight to 80 kg (fix broken ingame weight loss)
+DoubleGreedyAxe    | Double Greedy Axe    | Permanently increases Strength by 1, Blade Accuracy by 1 StrayBullet        | Stray Bullet         | Permanently increases Firearm Aiming by 1 SlenderDoe         | Slender Doe          | Sets the character's weight to 80 kg (fix broken ingame weight loss) NicotineOverdose   | Nicotine Overdose    | The best way to quit smoking

 ## How to Use
 At this moment items can be only spawned by admin.
 Use /additem Permanent.Code to add drink to inventory.